 In addition, some printed state returns, such as New Jersey's, don't have any grid lines to comply with their state's regulations for computer-generated tax returns.

-You might also notice that the filing instructions that printed with your state return contain a different mailing address than the filing instructions your state mailed to you.
-This is because returns that contain the special formatting are usually processed at a different location than returns without the special formatting.
+You may also notice that the filing instructions that printed with your state return contain a different mailing address than the mailing address on your state's website or in their printed tax booklets.
+This is because returns with special formatting are processed at a different location.